Bomb kills two French soldiers in Mali - RFI

 France's Barkhane force numbers 5,100 troops spread across the arid Sahel region and has been fighting jihadist groups alongside soldiers from Mauritania, Chad, Mali, Burkina Faso and Niger, who together make up the G5 Sahel group.

-Another soldier was injured in the blast but their life is not in danger, it added.
+But lack of equipment, funds and training, together with problems in deployment and coordination on the ground, have left the group struggling for credibility and still dependent on France, the force's big political backer.

-Macron affirmed France's determination to continue its role in "the battle against terrorism".
+Macron affirmed France's determination to continue its role in "the battle against terrorism" after Saturday's attack.

 The group, the main jihadist alliance in the Sahel, cited a string of reasons for the attack including the continuing French military presence in the region, cartoons of the Prophet Mohammed published by a French newspaper and Macron's defence of them in the name of freedom of expression.